TerraMasterOfficial/app-pkg-tools/TOS 7 Application Development Guide/03_Quick_Start.md

 - [ ] systemd service file `User` is not `root`
 - [ ] Version number is strictly incremented and consistent across `config.ini`, `DEBIAN/control`, and `app.lang`
 - [ ] Full install/start/stop/uninstall workflow tested on a real TNAS device or alternative testing environment (see [Chapter 6 · Development Environment](06_Development_Environment.md#testing-environment-options))

 > 💡 **No TNAS hardware?** No problem.
 You can develop and test TOS applications without owning a physical TNAS device.
-As long as your development environment meets the recommended setup (see [Chapter 6 · Development Environment](06_Development_Environment.md#testing-environment-options)), alternatives such as Ubuntu 22.04 VM, Open TOS local deployment, or a remote testing device work just as well.
+As long as your development environment meets the recommended setup (see [Chapter 6 · Development Environment](06_Development_Environment.md#testing-environment-options)), alternatives such as Ubuntu 22.04 VM or a remote testing device work just as well.

 ## 3.4 Common Pitfalls to Avoid

 Before beginning formal development, pay special attention to the two most common cross-platform issues below to avoid rejection after submission: